Managing Chronic Illness in Academia: How to Thrive Despite the Challenges

 2. Reframing Productivity

 A major shift is needed in how we view productivity.
 Many people equate productivity with long hours and constant output.
-This isn’t sustainable when you have a chronic illness.
-Instead, productivity should be defined by the value of your work, not the volume.
-Focus on the quality and impact of your contributions, rather than trying to compete with able-bodied colleagues who are working long hours.
+Instead, productivity should be defined by the value of your work and the way in which you produce it, not the volume.
+Focus on the quality and impact of your contributions.

 3. Adapting Your Work Routine